ClusterHQ/build.clusterhq.com/README.rst

 Fedora hardware builders
 ------------------------

-The following builders need to run on Fedora 20 on bare metal hardware:
+The following builders need to run on Fedora 20 or Fedora 21 on bare metal hardware:

 * flocker-vagrant-dev-box
 * flocker/vagrant/build/tutorial